wildwinter/dink/README.md

 *You don't need to use this, but it might be handy!*

-When creating the voice recording script and the localization document, by default Dink includes all comments (and all tags for the recording script).
+When creating the voice recording script and the localisation document, by default Dink includes all comments (and all tags for the recording script).
 But you can tweak that in settings so that only specific comments and tags get into those particular scripts.